attention-survey/Efficient_Attention_Survey/README.md

 ## Citation

-If you find our work helpful, please consider citing our paper:
+If you find our work helpful, please cite our paper:

 ```
 @article{zhang2025efficient,